Jahsminemma/sorting--visualizer/readme.md

 * `index.html` - This file contains the code for Home page.

-* 'views` - This folder contains the HTML files for viewing different algorithms.
+* `views` - This folder contains the HTML files for viewing different algorithms.
 Each HTML file contains some introduction about algorithm, it's complexity, control panel and list elements for visualizations.

 The `public` folder contains three subdirectories :